petervdn/notivuecation/README.md

 ## custom component
 If you want to use your own component for displaying the notification, just add the `componentMixin` to your component's mixins.
-It will add the following properties to the component: `title`, `buttons`, `message`, `resolve` and `notification`.
+It will add the following properties to the component: `title`, `buttons`, `message`, `type`, `resolve` and `notification`.

 ```javascript
 import { componentMixin } from 'notivuecation';